 - At a deep level understanding anxiety

-- Recognising role of thinking and learning how to quieten your mind
+- Recognising the role of thinking and learning how to quieten your mind

 - Interrupting emotions and understanding what they really mean

 - Realising what is anxiety and what is stress

 - Realising who you are and what beliefs you have